Party Bus Rentals in Vancouver

 How Much Is a Party Bus in Vancouver?

 Vancouver party bus and charter bus rental prices generally break down like this: 14-passenger Sprinter limos run $170–$344/hour; 15–20 passenger party buses typically run $204–$378/hour; 20–30 passenger party buses run $244–$414/hour; 35–50 passenger party buses and minibuses run $294–$490/hour; and 40- to 56-passenger charter buses run $150–$300/hour or $1,200–$2,500 for a full day.
-Rates shift based on date, departure and destination, and how long you need the vehicle — weekend nights and high-demand event dates like the Clark County Fair in August and Fort Vancouver's 4th of July fireworks will push prices toward the upper end of those ranges and reduce available inventory faster than you'd expect.
-The fastest way to lock in an accurate number for your exact date and route is to call 855-275-4888 or use the quote tool right on this page.
+Rates shift based on date, departure and destination, and how long you need the vehicle; weekend nights and high-demand dates such as the Clark County Fair (August 7–16, 2026) can move a plan toward the upper end of those ranges.
+ABOVE PRICES ARE JUST EXAMPLES.
+These figures are not current market data, exact quotes, or guaranteed ranges.
+Your final price and vehicle options depend entirely on your specific trip details.
+To get an exact price for your trip, request an estimate online or call 855-275-4888.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |